Glossary

 A pro forma invoice comes after a quote or estimate but before the final invoice.

-A commercial invoice may be used interchangeably with a final invoice in some contexts.
+The term ‘commercial invoice’ may be used interchangeably with a final invoice in some contexts.
 A commercial invoice is an important document for international shipping, as it is used for export and important clearance.
 The seller would send a commercial invoice along with the international shipment, allowing customs officials to identify what is in the shipment and to calculate any taxes and duties that apply.

-What is a Credit Memo?
+What is a credit memo?

-What is a Preliminary Invoice?
+What is a preliminary invoice?

-For example, a seller may not send a final invoice upon delivery.
-One situation where this may happen is if the buyer has time to reject part of the delivery.
-Another situation is when the payment terms between the buyer and seller call for the seller to invoice for all shipments on a monthly basis.
-The seller may send a preliminary invoice after delivery that represents the charges that will be due based on what was included in that shipment.
+In these kinds of cases, the seller may send a preliminary invoice after delivery that represents the charges that will be due based on what was included in that shipment.
 This preliminary invoice is not a pro forma invoice because the items have already been delivered, and it is not a final invoice because the seller is not yet formally charging the buyer.

 A seller generally sends a pro forma invoice shortly before shipping.
 This gives the buyer time to respond if there are any issues.